MadanAmpera/EducationForAll/README.md

 ### A structure of the site

-Provided by Ankita and Richa
+Provided by Ankit and Richa

 ![Website structure](docs/images/website-structure.png)